Lorantine/derogam/README.md

 - helping me learn some Blender features (some hotkeys etc.)

 Kryes-Omega (https://github.com/Kryes-Omega) for:
-- giving me feedback early on (by now I can do stuff w/o feedback)
+- giving me feedback when I started (now I can do stuff w/o feedback)

 Darcy (https://github.com/Darcman99) for:
-- being the diehard fan who motivates me not to be a lazy ass
+- being the diehard fan who motivates me not to be a lazy ass (without him you'd still have no map in December 2018)

-EVERYONE that starred, watched, downloaded my project (doesn't matter much what you do, I just want people to be interested & to support this mod).
+Everyone that starred, watched, downloaded my project (doesn't matter much what you do, I just want people to be interested & to support this mod).